-In April 1994, your former employer reimburses you \$6,000 for your move back to the United States.
-Because you were not a bona fide resident for at least 120 days during the 1994 tax year, the reimbursement is considered pay for services performed in the foreign country for the tax years 1993 and 1994.
+In April 1995, your former employer reimburses you \$2,000 for the part of the cost of your move back to the United States that you were not allowed to deduct.
+Because you were not a bona fide resident for at least 120 days during the 1995 tax year, the includible reimbursement is considered pay for services performed in the foreign country for the tax years 1994 and 1995.

-You figure the part of the moving expense reimbursement for services performed in the foreign country in 1994 by multiplying the total reimbursement by a fraction.
-The fraction is the number of days of foreign residence in 1994 (90) divided by 365.
-The remaining part of the reimbursement is attributable to services performed in the foreign country in 1993.
-You report the amount of the reimbursement on your 1994 Form 1040, the tax year you received it.
+You figure the part of the moving expense reimbursement for services performed in the foreign country in 1995 by multiplying the total includible reimbursement by a fraction.
+The fraction is the number of days of foreign residence in 1995 (90) divided by 365.
+The remaining part of the includible reimbursement is for services performed in the foreign country in 1994.
+You report the amount of the includible reimbursement on your 1995 Form 1040, the tax year you received it.

 Note.
-In this example, if you qualify to exclude income under the physical presence test instead of the bona fide residence test for 1994, you may have had more than 120 qualifying days in 1994 because you can choose the 12-month qualifying period that is most advantageous to you.
+In this example, if you qualify to exclude income under the physical presence test instead of the bona fide residence test for 1995, you may have had more than 120 qualifying days in 1995 because you can choose the 12-month qualifying period that is most advantageous to you.
 (See Physical presence test, later under Part-year exclusion.)
-If so, the moving expense reimbursement would be considered earned entirely in 1994, the year of the move.
+If so, the moving expense reimbursement would be considered earned entirely in 1995, the year of the move.

 Storage expense reimbursements.
-If you are reimbursed for storage expenses, the reimbursement is attributable ratably to services you perform during the period for which the storage expenses are incurred.
+If you are reimbursed for storage expenses, the reimbursement is for services you perform during the period you are in the foreign country.